AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/personal.md

     Lecture about loops / If, elif, else etc. Some error handling and built a case/match menu (Switch in C#) during lecture

-- 2025-09-25

-    Constructed a search function in for one of my "cases", uses enumerate to list at positive search.
-    Created a function that calculates average of ages with help of python library and AI Learnt about ternary expression which is a compact if/else one line statement, used it to create a function for clearing the terminal at inputs

 - 2025-09-29

     Lecture about more data variables and functions, separate notes and documentation in Google Docs